3Dpass/3DP/README.md

    - Name: `3dpass - The Ledger of Things`
    - Mainnet chain id: `1333`
    - Local RPC endpoint: `https://127.0.0.1:9978`
-- Open [Remix](https://remix.ethereum.org) and connect it through the Metamask to be able to deploy and run Solidity smart contracts
+- Open [Remix](https://remix.ethereum.org) and select the Metamask as an injected provider.

 ### EVM accounts
 There is a cross-platform mapping in place between the Substrate (H256) and EVM (H160) accounts, which allows for cross